Latest lab news....

 Great news from former REU summer intern, Catie Alves, accepting a PhD position at the University of North Carolina, Chapel Hill to study coral reef fish conservation in John Bruno's lab.

 Congratulations to Laura Melroy and Calvin Lee on their talks March 18th in the Rosenberg RTC Seminar series on their graduate work in progress.
-Laura presented on, Spatial and Temporal Variation in Population Structure of the Direct-Developing Sea Stars in the Leptasterias Species Complex, and Calvin on, Immunogenetic variation and tumor incidence of juvenile English sole across an estuarine gradient of contaminants
+Laura presented on, Spatial and Temporal Variation in Population Structure of the Direct-Developing Sea Stars in the Leptasterias Species Complex, and Calvin presented his research in a talk entitled, Immunogenetic variation and tumor incidence of juvenile English sole across an estuarine gradient of contaminants

 Welcome to visiting undergraduate researcher Berta Colom from the University of Barcelona, Spain!
 Berta is here thanks to an NSF EcoEvoDevo Research Coordination Network grant.Calvin Lee received the Walter Carr Award for a talk on his master thesis work titled "X-cell tumors in juvenile English sole (Parophrys vetulus) and Immunogenetic Variation" at the Northern California Parasitology meeting at UCSF on 2/7/2015.